marick/nh/prototypes/p003_test_first/JARGON.md

 Certain *clusters* will at times act to focus on a part of the *Affordance Land*.
 That will cause new, now relevant *affordances* to flow into the *network*.

+#### Idle

+A *cluster* is idle if it's consuming no resources but is waiting for a *pulse*.
+In Elixir terms, this means it has no associated running process.

 #### Network